elasticscale/elasticscale_php_template/README.md

 This project helps you:

-✅ Run Laravel in Docker
+✅ Run CakePHP in Docker

 ✅ Test with LocalStack